Ronan Rafferty: Professional career

 This period also marked the beginning of a slow decline that would persist.
 In the heart of the season, playing in more challenging European and American events, Rafferty missed the cut in most of the events he played; and, when he made the cut, he usually finished near the bottom.

 1993 marked a brief return to form.
 After recording some high finishes in minor European and South African events in late 1992/early 1993, Rafferty recorded a number of top-10s in the middle of the 1993 European season.
 This would culminate with a victory at the 1993 Hohe Brucke Austrian Open.
 Rafferty would finish the season ranked inside the global top 50.

 The 1994 season, however, would mark the beginning of the end of his career as a touring professional.
 His victory in Austria would be his last.
 He recorded only two top-10s in 26 European events and failed to finish in the top 50 of the Order of Merit for the first time.

 Rafferty maintained full-time status for three more years and recorded a spate of top 10s but could come close to matching his 1980s heyday.
 In 1997 broken bones in his left hand severely affected his play.
 After the 1997 season, he failed to enter the top 100 of the Order of Merit again.
-He would retire as a touring professional after the 2003 season.
+He would retire as a touring professional after the 2003 season, except a few appearances.

+After turning 50 in 2014, Rafferty came back to compete on the European Senior Tour.
+In 41 starts the following five seasons, he had two top ten finishes, but no wins.